Modules

 Python is a language with a modern module system.
 Many of you have

-probably used it, in CS 111 or similar, without really noticing.
+probably used it, in CS111 or similar, without really noticing.
 (For

-example, in CS 111 you may have imported random
+example, I'm told you imported random

-to your Python
+to your Python programs to use

-programs to use the random.randInt()
+the random.randInt()

 function.)
-To implement the
+To implement the example we showed

-(at least) files.
+files.
 Let's call them:

 trig.py